This is the 3rd addition to the "How the hell did they pull this" series- it’s not official, I like to name things.

 The easiest way is to make it visible to them how close they are to attaining this goal.
 I see this in a lot of referral campaigns; I complete the steps, invite my friends and then...Nothing!

-No notifications or no email, informing how many of my friends actually successfully registered from my referral link.
-This is a huge mistake, people!
+No notifications or no email, informing how many of my friends successfully registered from my referral link.
+This is a colossal mistake, people!

 Dropbox included a panel that was accessible anytime by users, so they can see how the invites performed.